RENEE MONTAGNE, Host:

 ULABY: And right now, that audience is in the midst of a fantasy drought.
 There's no Hobbit for the foreseeable future, no great shows that appeal to fantasy fans like "Lost," and it's still a few months till the summer buffet of high-end fantasy movies.

-Professor ANTHONY KELSO (Media Studies, Iona College): It's not reckless, what they're doing.
+ANTHONY KELSO: It's not reckless, what they're doing.

 ULABY: Anthony Kelso, a media studies professor, has written about HBO.
 He says international rights have been selling fast.
 Apparently, geeks know no borders.
 And fantasy fans are known to buy fully-loaded DVD packages.
 Ultimately, Kelso says, this show may be about attracting a new base of subscribers, not high ratings.
 Unlike traditional television, of course, HBO does not rely on ads.